ankurawl/ankurawl.github.io/README.md

 # Ankur Aggarwal - Personal Website

 A professional portfolio website built with Jekyll and the Minimal Mistakes theme, hosted on GitHub Pages.

-## About This Site

-This website showcases professional experience, education, accomplishments, blog posts, and projects.
+It showcases professional experience, education, accomplishments, blog posts, and projects.
 It's designed to highlight capabilities while serving as a repository of past content and projects.

 ## Site Structure